 Stories, reels, static posts, and carousels offer the opportunity for retailers to get creative on the platform and attract millennial shoppers with spending power.
 Instagram Shopping has taken off in recent years, showing the social media platform’s support of and interest in elevating brands that use its app.

 A bit of a newcomer in the online selling space, TikTok has rapidly exploded in popularity—particularly among Gen Z audiences.
 The app has put creators in the spotlight and has become a hub for new trends and memes that bleed into everyday life outside of a screen.
-Brands are taking their organic marketing efforts to entertaining new heights by creating videos that educate and amuse audiences around the world.
+Brands are taking their organic marketing efforts to new heights by creating videos that educate and amuse audiences around the world.

-Retailers can use TikTok for online selling by setting up a Business account on the app and using the TikTok Shopping feature to tag videos with their products.
+Retailers can use TikTok for online selling by setting up a business account on the app and using the TikTok Shopping feature to tag videos with their products.
 They can also tap into the influencer community and hire popular creators to hype up their brands in videos and direct viewers to the brand’s e-commerce store or mobile app by speaking directly with their followers on TikTok.

 Perhaps the most niche among the online selling platforms, Chairish is perfect for brick-and-mortar vintage or antique shops that want to sell larger items online, like furniture, without the hassle of shipping and other logistics.
-Sellers can list their products for free, and curators will approve items that will appeal to audiences.
+Sellers can list their products for free, and curators will approve items that appeal to audiences.

 Shoppers can also view one seller’s entire offerings, but the product pages aren’t fully branded.
 There are various selling models to each shop, however, so Chairish is still a great option in a multichannel selling strategy for vintage and home decor brands specifically.